 If the sensing initiator is an AP and it intends to assign operational parameters to a sensing responder, it shall include a TB Sensing Specific subelement in the Sensing Measurement Parameters element in a Sensing Measurement Request frame and shall assign the following:

-— The 12bit AID/USID field.
+— The AID or USID in the AID/USID (#3484) field.

 — The Poll Assigned field shall be set to 1 if the Poll Required field within the last Sensing Capabilities element received from the sensing responder is set to 1, or it intends to poll the non-AP STA in the TB sensing measurement exchange.

-— The CSI Variation threshold field shall be set to the range between 0 to 10 if the sensing responder is to be part of threshold-based reporting and set to 15 if the sensing responder is to be part of basic reporting.
+—If the Sensing Receiver field or the Sensing Measurement Report Requested field of the Sensing Measurement Parameters is set to 0, then the CSI Variation Threshold field is reserved.
+If the last Sensing Capabilities element received from the STA addressed by the AID/USID field has the Threshold-based Reporting field set to 1, and the sensing initiator intends to use threshold-based reporting in the corresponding TB sensing measurement exchanges, then the CSI Variation Threshold field shall be set to a value in the range of 0 to 10 to indicate the CSI variation threshold (see Table 9-401u (CSI Variation Threshold field definition)).
+Otherwise, the CSI Variation Threshold field shall be set to 15 to indicate basic reporting is used in the corresponding TB sensing measurement exchanges(#3165).

-— The SR2SR field shall be set to 1 only if the SR2SR subfield in the last Sensing Capabilities element received from the sensing responder is set to 1.
+— The SR2SR field may (##3163 ) be set to 1 only if the SR2SR subfield in the last Sensing Capabilities element received from the sensing responder is set to 1.

 — The RSTA Availability Information field in the RSTA Availability Window element containing

 exactly one Availability Window Information field.
 The Availability Window Broadcast Format subfield in the Header subfield in the RSTA Availability Information field in this RSTA Availability Window element shall be set to 0 (see 9.4.2.297 (RSTA Availability Window element)).
+The assigned availability window for the unassociated sensing responder shall overlap with a 10 TU interval signaled by the ISTA Availability Window element in the Sensing Measurement Session Query frame(#3164).
 If the sensing responder is not available in the sensing availability window provided by the AP, the sensing responder shall set the STATUS CODE to REJECTED_WITH_SUGGESTED_CHANGES and include a TB sensing specific subelement in the Sensing Measurement Response frame.
 The TB sensing specific subelement shall include an ISTA availability window element (see 9.4.2.296

-(ISTA Availability Window element)).
-The assigned availability window for the unassociated sensing responder shall overlap with a 10 TU interval signaled by the ISTA Availability Window element in the Sensing Measurement Session Query frame.
+(ISTA Availability Window element)). (#3164)

 Figure 9-788edk (Example of a bitmap with 200 TU periodicity signalled in the ISTA Availability Window element), 9-788edl (Example of mapping of ISTA's availability bitmap to RSTA's TSF) and 9-788edm (Example of how an RSTA assigns an Availability Window to an ISTA) together also show an example of how an AP (sensing initiator) assigns an availability window from the received Availability Window element of a non-AP STA (sensing responder).

-If the sensing initiator includes a TB Sensing Specific subelement in a Sensing Measurement Request frame, the CSI Variation Threshold field shall be set according to the following:

-— If the Sensing Receiver field or the Sensing Measurement Report Requested field of the Sensing

-Measurement Parameters is set to 0, then the CSI Variation Threshold field is reserved.

-— If the last Sensing Capabilities element received from the STA addressed by the AID/USID field has the Threshold-based Reporting field set to 1, and the sensing initiator intends to use threshold-based reporting in the corresponding TB sensing measurement exchanges, then the CSI Variation Threshold field shall be set to a value in the range of 0 to 10 to indicate the CSI variation threshold (see Table 9-401u (CSI Variation Threshold field definition)).
-Otherwise, the CSI Variation Threshold field shall be set to 15 to indicate basic reporting is used in the corresponding TB sensing measurement exchanges.
+(#3165)